ShamilNur/ShamilNur/README.md

 ## 🌱 About Me

-Software Engineer student at [**ITIS KFU**](https://kpfu.ru/itis/) with passion for ML and Analytics, Python and Java Programming.
+Software Engineer student at [**ITIS KFU**](https://kpfu.ru/itis/) with passion for ML and Analytics, Python and Java programming.
 Fascinated by everything that's DS related.
 Proudly from Kazan, Russia.

 ### 🎓 Education